nmamano/nmamano-personal-site/blog/dfs/dfs.md

 ### Prerequisites

 We assume that the reader is already familiar with the concept of DFS.
 [Here](https://www.youtube.com/watch?v=7fujbpJ0LB4) is an excellent video introducing DFS with step-by-step animations.
-We also assume that the reader is familiar with the adjacency list representation of a graph.
+We also assume that the reader is familiar with the adjacency list representation of a graph, and we use big-O notation in the analysis.

 ### Coding conventions